Linear differential equations on $\mathbb{P}^{1}$ and root systems: Euler transform and the action of Weyl groups of Kac-Moody root systems

-We can see that $\delta(P)=\Phi^{-1}(\mathbf{m}(P))$ is invariant by the action of $W(P)$.
-Namely, twisted Euler transforms $E(t)$ and permutations $\sigma(i,j,s)$ preserves the spectral type of $P$.
-On the other hand, characteristic exponents are changed by $E(t)$ and permutations.
-As we see in Theorem $\ref{Weyl group}$, the Weyl group $W(P)$ acts on the space of characteristic exponents $R(P)$ as well.
+We can see that $\delta(P)=\Phi^{-1}(\mathbf{m}(P))$ is fixed under the action of $W(P)$.
+Namely, Euler transforms $E(\mathbf{j})$ and permutations $\sigma(i,j,s)$ do not change the spectral type $\mathbf{m}(P)$.
+On the other hand, characteristic exponents are changed by $E(\mathbf{j})$ and permutations.
+As we see in Proposition $\ref{Weylexp}$, the Weyl group $W(P)$ acts on the space of characteristic exponents $R(P)$ as well.
 Thus we can conclude that characteristic exponents of the Heun differential operator has affine $D^{(1)}_{4}$ Weyl group symmetry generated by twisted Euler transform and permutations.